JetBrains/lets-plot/future_changes.md

 - `ggsave`: the `w` and `h` parameters override plot size, allowing to specify the output image size independently of the plot size.
 - `ggsave`: the `dpi` default value changed to 300.
 - `ggsave`: the `unit` default value changed to `in` (inches).
+- Plot layout: reduced margins and spacing for title, caption, axes, and legend.

 ### Fixed